tonsky/java-graphics-benchmark/README.md

 ![](screenshots/awt.png)

 - 20-30 fps for 2600x1600 window
+- Drawing 40 rounded rects ~20 fps
+- Clipping 40 rounded rects ~15 fps
 - No VSync
 - Double buffering seems to be really expensive
-- No way to control OpenType features (incl. no way to DISABLE e.g. `calt`)
+- Open type is supported, but no way to control features (incl. no way to DISABLE e.g. `calt`)
+- Clipping boundary is not antialiased
+- No effects, e.g. shadow

 ## JavaFX 14